Harris-Miller/node-eslint-config-harris/README.md

 ## Recommended Configs

+### eslint-config-harris/web-recommended

+This export bundles the default, and es6 features together with web globals.
+Intended for Babel projects to be compiled down to es5 for web

+1. `npm install --save-dev eslint-config-harrs`
+2. add `"extends": "eslint-config-harris/web-recommended" to your .eslintrc`

 ### eslint-config-harris/node-recommended

 This export bundles the default, node, and es6 features together.
 Recommended for node 6+ applications, where you're not Babel

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris/node-recommended" to your .eslintrc
+2. add `"extends": "eslint-config-harris/node-recommended" to your .eslintrc`

 ### eslint-config-harris/react-recommended

 This export bundles all the individual configs and is designed for babel-transpiled React applications

 1. `npm install --save-dev eslint-config-harris`
-2. add `"extends": "eslint-config-harris/react-recommended" to your .eslintrc
+2. add `"extends": "eslint-config-harris/react-recommended" to your .eslintrc`

 ## Individual Configs